Dhrutube/DS3-LocalLens/README.md

    + Larger circles indicate businesses that receive more customer reviews.

 This visualization helps users identify areas with highly reviewed businesses and varying levels of competition.
+   ## Filters
+Users can interact with the dashboard using the following filters:
+   + Choose Category – Allows users to select specific business categories to analyze customer activity within those industries.
+   + Choose City – Filters the map to focus on specific cities.
+   + Choose State – Filters the data by state to explore regional patterns.
+These filters allow users to narrow the analysis to specific markets and industries.

+   ## Metric Selector
+A dropdown menu allows users to switch between different metrics used to evaluate business environments:
+   + Niche Competition Score – Measures competition within more specific business niches.
+   + Broad Competition Score – Measures competition across broader business categories.
+   + Overall Category Relative Score – Compares a business category’s performance relative to others.
+   + Overall City Relative Score – Compares city-level performance across different locations.

+This feature enables users to explore multiple perspectives on competition and market performance.

+   ## Purpose
+The Customer Lens helps users understand where customers are actively engaging with businesses and how customer activity varies across locations and industries.
+By combining review counts, geographic distribution, and competition metrics, this view provides insight into customer demand and competitive landscapes.

 ## The Business lens